yumorishita/LiCSBAS/README.md

 ## Acknowledgements

 This work has been accomplished during Y. Morishita’s visit at University of Leeds, supported by JSPS Overseas Research Fellowship.
+COMET is the UK Natural Environment Research Council's Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics.
+LiCSAR is developed as part of the NERC large grant, "Looking inside the continents from Space" (NE/K010867/1)